5607-BlockGame/BlockGame/README.md

 # Installation

 ## MacOS

+- Make sure to clone the repo recursively `git clone {url} --recursive`
+  - If you have already cloned do `git pull --recurse-submodules`
-Install all dependencies listed in `dependencies.sh`.
+- Install all dependencies listed in `dependencies.sh`.
 You can install with `./dependencies.sh`

 # Progress Report